A Pause to Reflect on a Proficient Actor

 That was probably the single most memorable film experience of my life.

-Mr. O'Toole starred in so many great films afterwards that it is difficult to keep track.
+Mr. O'Toole starred in so many great films afterward that it is difficult to keep track.
 I wasn't even aware that he had been nominated for 8 Oscars and won a special award.
-He should have won four or five Oscars, as far as I'm concerned.
+He should have won four or five Oscars, as far as I'm concerned, but winning an Oscar is always a dicey proposition.

 When you look at photos of the actual Lawrence of Arabia, you see the same maniacal intensity that O'Toole brought to his performance.
 Now, it may simply have been a fluke that O'Toole so resembled the character.
 I think that is disproven by all the subsequent terrific acting that he did covering a wide variety of craziness that had nothing in common with T.E.
 Lawrence.